James May: Internet presence

 May created Head Squeeze (now renamed "BBC Earth Lab"; May no longer features as a presenter).
 The channel is a mix of science, technology, history and current affairs.
 The first video was published in December 2012.
 Videos are produced by 360 Production for BBC Worldwide.

 May created his own YouTube channel, titled "JM's Unemployment Tube", in 2015 after Top Gear was postponed by the BBC following Jeremy Clarkson's dismissal.
 Mainly featuring cooking videos filmed from his kitchen, as well as mock builds of Airfix models, the channel has over 235,000 subscribers as of July 2025.

 He has since moved on and created a new channel, titled "James May's Planet Gin" where he covers similar topics as on his previous channel but with a higher production quality.
 He also promotes his own gin business "James Gin" which he has been running since 2021.
-As of July 2025, the channel has approximately 653,000 subscribers.
+As of May 2026, the channel has approximately 866,000 subscribers.

 In 2016, May launched, with his former Top Gear presenters, a social network for motoring fans called DriveTribe.

 In 2019, May moved on to created videos on a Drivetribe spin-off brand Foodtribe (replacing JM's Unemployment Tube) frequently using a small, bedsit-like kitchen setup called "The Bug-out Bunker".
 The channel has since been rebranded as "What Next?"

 May became an Internet meme when one of his Foodtribe videos went viral.
 In it, while preparing to make two cheese sandwiches, May bluntly uttered the word "cheese" after placing a block of Red Leicester on a table.
 The quote went viral, and was used in various memes and image macros.

 Personal life

 May currently owns homes in Wiltshire and Hammersmith, West London, with art critic Sarah Frater, with whom he has been in a relationship since 2000.
 In July 2010, May was awarded an honorary doctorate by Lancaster University, where he had previously studied music.
 He holds a Doctor of Letters degree.

-In 2020, May bought half the ownership of a pub in Swallowcliffe, Wiltshire, called The Royal Oak, which dates from the early 18th century and is a Grade II listed building.
+In 2020, May bought half the ownership of a pub in Swallowcliffe, Wiltshire, the Royal Oak, which dates from the early 18th century and is a Grade II listed building.